Cardio can be good for you, but too much isn’t always better. This article explains how much cardio I should do a day.

 How to make sure you are doing enough cardio to see results.

 Your body is an amazing machine; you owe it to yourself to keep it running strong and healthy.
-Cardio is a great way to keep fit and lose weight, but there are also plenty of other benefits to consider too.
-If you want to feel better, look better, sleep better, and live longer, cardio is definitely worth considering.
+Cardio is a great way to keep fit and lose weight, but there are also plenty of other benefits.
+If you want to feel better, look better, sleep better, and live longer, cardio is worth considering.

 Cardio for weight loss isn’t just about burning calories.
-In fact, it’s more complex than that.
+It’s more complex than that.
 When we run, our bodies burn fat and carbohydrates simultaneously.
 This means that when we exercise, we burn both fat and carbs.
 And while burning fat is a great benefit, you may not realize how important this is in cardiovascular health.

-The critical point here is that you’ll never get leaner if you don’t eat any carbs.
-So if you want to speed up your metabolism and burn fat fast, you’ve got to make sure you do some cardio.
+The critical point here is that you’ll never get leaner if you don’t eat carbs.
+So if you want to speed up your metabolism and burn fat fast, you’ve got to do some cardio.
 But, cardio alone won’t help you reach your goals.
 It doesn’t matter how much you do if you don’t eat right.